-Contributions amounting to £101,613 (2015:£nil) were payable to the scheme at 31 August 2016 and are included within creditors.
+Contributions amounting to £92,253 (2016:£101,613) were payable to the scheme at 31 August 2017 and are included within creditors.
+Prepaid LPGS deficit contributions amounting to £59,441 are included within debtors.

 Teachers' Pension Scheme

 Introduction

 The Teachers' Pension Scheme (TPS) is a statutory, contributory, defined benefit scheme, governed by the Teachers' Pensions Regulations (2010), and from 1 April 2014, by the Teachers' Pension Scheme Regulations 2014.
 Membership is automatic for full-time teachers in academies and, from 1 January 2007, automatic for teachers in part-time employment following appointment or a change of contract, although they are able to opt out.